giangalv/ADVANCE_and_ROBOT_PROGRAMMING/README.md

 motor x: simulating the motion along x axis, receiving command and sending back the real time position including simulated errors.

 motor z: similar to motor x.

+RUN IT on the console with:

+-> sh compile.sh and then -> sh run.sh